 Manuscripts should be submitted to the Editorial Secretary:

 Krammer 59 NL 2401 DM Alphen a/d Rijn

 e-mail: contact (at) babesch.org

-Authors are requested to supply their manuscripts on computer diskette or CD/DVD-ROM, accompanied by a printout and copies of all illustrations.
+Authors are requested to supply their manuscripts on CD/DVD or USD media, accompanied by a printout and copies of all illustrations.
 Original photographs, drawings and plans may also be sent at this time.
 If the article is submitted by email, it is necessary to add a PDF file of the manuscript and its illustrations.